HELENA: High-Efficiency Learning-based channel Estimation using dual Neural Attention: Evaluation Results

 All models were reimplemented with adaptations for deployment and fair comparison.
-ChannelNet uses 32 \ac{DnCNN} filters (vs. 64). \ac{EDSR} includes 32 filters and 16 residual blocks, restructured for joint I/Q input using 2D-\ac{CNN}s.
+ChannelNet uses 32 \ac{DnCNN} filters (vs. 64). \ac{EDSR} includes 32 filters and 16 residual blocks, restructured for joint I/Q input using 2D-\ac{CNN}s. \ac{ProEsNet} omits upsampling blocks from the original design, as it operates directly on the full resolution resource grid without requiring interpolation from sparse pilot positions.
 AttRNet uses the AttResNet-Conv variant (32 filters). \ac{LSiDNN} is evaluated with 48 and 1024 neurons to reflect input size. \ac{CEViT} uses \texttt{Conv2DTranspose} in place of inverse patch embedding for TensorRT compatibility.
 All models use \texttt{padding='same'} and omit upsampling.
 We also include HELENA-MHSA (without \ac{SE}) to isolate the contribution of dual attention.

 Experiments were run on the GPULab testbed\footnote{\url{https://doc.ilabt.imec.be/ilabt/gpulab/}} using 4 vCPUs, 64~GB RAM, and an NVIDIA Tesla V100-SXM3 (32~GB).
 The software stack included CUDA~12.2, TensorFlow~2.15, and TensorRT~8.6.1.
 Training used Adam optimizer and \ac{MSE} loss (batch size 64), with early stopping (patience 50) and learning rate 0.01, reduced by 0.8 every 40 epochs without improvement (min $1\times10^{-5}$).
 Checkpoints were selected based on validation loss.
 Inference time was averaged over 100 single-sample runs.
 Results refer to TensorRT-optimized models, as non-optimized versions showed similar accuracy but are unsuitable for deployment~\cite{goez2024latincom}.